Mt. El Plomo (5.424 masl) Expedition

 • Pots and utensils for cleaning.

 • All meals included during the expedition (breakfast, lunch, snack and dinner).
-Clients must provide and cook their own food.
+Clients must bring and cook their own food.

 Mandatory technical equipment not included in the basic itinerary: